 After you've got your general, yearly list, make a copy of it (or store it on your computer).
 Then take a look at this year's calendar.
 Use whichever one you look at most frequently and pencil in the activities/preparations from your list onto your target date.

 That's it!
 You've got your own, custom Christmas prep guide!
 While this is generally my method, I must be honest and tell you that I got the idea of writing this post from the Living on a Dime Newsletter.
-Marybeth Whalen also has a helpful Christmas checklist over at Hearts at Home today.
+Marybeth Whalen also has a helpful Christmas checklist over at Hearts at Home.

 Q4U: how do you organize your Christmas preparations?